Pte

 My story

 Albert Baldwin was born on 5 February 1885 in Burton-in-Kendal, Westmorland, United Kingdom.
 He was the son of John and Margaret Baldwin.
 Before the First World War, he worked as a gardener.
-On 6 May 1916, he enlisted in the British Army and was assigned to the 45th Company, Machine Gun Corps.
+On 6 May 1916, he enlisted in the British Army and was assigned to the 45th Company, Machine Gun Corps (45th Brigade, 15th (Scottish) Division).

-On 23 August, the men were tasked with holding the front line.
-Reserve teams were sent forward to replace wounded and fallen machinegun teams.
-Throughout the day, they faced intense German artillery fire.
+On 23 August, the battalions were ordered to consolidate and hold the frontline.
+Reserve machine gun teams were sent forward to replace wounded and fallen comrades.
+Throughout the day, they continued to endure heavy German artillery fire.

-Albert Baldwin was killed on 23 August at the age of 32.
-After the war, his body was reburied at Tyne Cot Cemetery, Plot LI, Row F, Grave 12.
+Albert Baldwin fell on 23 August at the age of 32.
+His body was found after the war near Low Farm and reburied at Tyne Cot Cemetery, Plot LI, Row F, Grave 12.

 Sources 3